 This, in turn, can lead to devastating effects on all your bodily functions and result in high blood pressure, brain fog, lowered immunity, depression, anxiety, heart disease and obesity, not to mention, physical and emotional exhaustion.

-Many proven ways to reduce cortisol levels, such as listening to relaxing music, meditation, mindfulness & yoga are practices which are often naturally woven into a Slow Living ethos.
+Many proven ways to reduce cortisol levels, such as listening to relaxing music, meditation, mindfulness & yoga are practices that are often naturally woven into a Slow Living ethos.

-The Slow Living movement is a steadily growing lifestyle which emphasises the importance of returning to a slower-paced existence and more relaxed day-to-day model.
+The Slow Living movement is a steadily growing lifestyle that emphasises the importance of returning to a slower-paced existence and more relaxed day-to-day model.

 Slowing your pace means you can take a step back and breathe.
 By creating deliberate periods of calm and stillness in which to assess your situation, you place yourself in a better position to be able to control your stress levels.